GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

           if (action == ExtraAction.toggleAllComplete) {
             //set the todos state to toggle all, todos.setState((s) => s.toggleAll());
-            //Refresh the global injectedTodo state so that all todo items will be refreshed.
+            //Refresh the global todoItem state so that all todo items will be refreshed.
-            //Only todo items that are changed will be rebuilt. injectedTodo.refresh();
+            //Only todo items that are changed will be rebuilt. todoItem.refresh();
           } else {
             //Clear all todos
             todos.setState((s) => s.clearCompleted());